The Game Changer — Using Dash Cams to Coach Drivers

 The continual coaching and correction of unsafe behavior, particularly from driver-specific dash cam video footage, minimizes the potential for negligent supervision and maximizes your return on investment in proactive safety systems.
 Coaching is the foundation of any top-tier performance management program — no matter what size fleet you have.

 A driver coach’s purpose is more than highlighting performance or skill gaps.
-A coach's primary responsibility is to motivate a driver to become more safe and productive.
+A coach's primary responsibility is to motivate a driver to become more safe and productive with a balance of constructive feedback and recognition.
 A coach should also be able to make tough disciplinary decisions.

 There are four aspects of driver coaching that are essential for success: